pratik03071995/AgenticServer/README.md

 # 🧠 Agentic AI Notebook Auto-Documentation System

-This project is a fully automated system that listens for notebook changes in a GitHub repository and pushes AI-generated summaries to Confluence in real time.
+This project is a fully automated system that listens for notebook changes in a GitHub repository and pushes AI-generated summaries to Confluence — and now also sends an email notification after a successful update!

 ---